mattroseman/got/README.md

 # got
-git implementation in golang. for learning purposes.
+git implementation in golang.

+Not intended to be used as a replacement for git by any means.
+This is built for fund and learning purposes.